jaydeexsf/jaydeexsf/README.md

 # 💫 About Me:
-Developing an app to help high school students in South Africa apply to universities, calculate APS scores, and find bursaries.<br><br>I am open to collaborating on projects involving front-end development, especially using React, Tailwind CSS, and JavaScript.
-I am also interested in projects that involve solving real-world problems, such as educational apps or e-commerce solutions for small businesses.<br><br>I would love to help with building user-friendly web interfaces, optimizing websites for performance, and creating responsive, interactive web applications.
-I also enjoy helping with code debugging and improving design and functionality.<br><br>im currently learning nodejs and mongoDB
+Currently developing a local marketplace app using Python, React, Django, Tailwind CSS, and MySQL to help connect sellers and buyers in my community.
+The project aims to make it easier for local businesses to showcase their products and reach more customers.

+I am well-versed in the MERN stack (MongoDB, Express, React, Node.js), and I’m always open to collaborating on projects involving both front-end and full-stack development.
+With strong experience in React, Tailwind CSS, and JavaScript, I enjoy creating user-friendly web interfaces and building responsive, interactive applications.

+I’m also focused on learning new technologies and refining my skills in back-end development, especially using Node.js and MongoDB.
+Whether working on educational apps, e-commerce solutions, or other real-world problems.

 ## 🌐 Socials: